antrea-io/antrea/docs/issue-management.md

 ## Working an Issue

-Wnen starting work on an issue, assign the issue to yourself if it has not already been assigned and apply the `lifecycle/active` label to signal that the issue is actively being worked on.
+When starting work on an issue, assign the issue to yourself if it has not already been assigned and apply the `lifecycle/active` label to signal that the issue is actively being worked on.